Antonomasia3/lmao/Reporting-problems.md

+Update: Discussions is closed, use Issues, post however you like.

+Old content below:

 I try my best to assist in solving most problems encountered regarding this application.
 To be able to better manage the time and resources available, I kindly ask to follow this set of guidelines when it comes to interacting with this repository.

 ## MUST READ rules regarding problem reporting